Keycloak identity and access management dashboard on a desktop monitor overlooking the Toronto skyline at night

 MANAGED KEYCLOAK

-Keycloak is the open-source IdP behind half the commercial offerings you've been quoted against.
-We deploy it in your cloud, tune the realms, run the cluster, and produce the audit evidence — so identity stops scaling with headcount.
+Keycloak is the open-source IdP — and the Okta alternative — that Red Hat ships as its commercial single sign-on product.
+We deploy, host, and operate it in your cloud, tune the realms, run the cluster, and produce the audit evidence — so identity stops scaling with headcount.

 What you get